What are you looking for?

 Reducing Construction Risks

-Mechanism: A cleaned surface prevents paint from slipping or splashing, reducing the risk of construction workers being exposed to hazardous substances.
+Mechanism: A surface that is clean stops paint from sliding or splashing.
+This reduces the chance of employees being exposed to dangerous substance.

 Specific Measures: